ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Create a ".env" file for http authorization (needed to pull information from honeypot)

-    # Then, set expose that proxy to the internet with ngrok
-    ex cmd: ngrok tcp 1080

     # Then, make sure the proxies are configured in the script
     ex code:
     proxies = {